kortschak/go-spew/README.md

 processing.

-utter implements a deep pretty printer for Go data structures to aid in debugging.
-A comprehensive suite of tests with 100% test coverage is provided to ensure proper functionality.
-See `test_coverage.txt` for the gocov coverage report.  utter is licensed under the liberal ISC license, so it may be used in open source or commercial projects.
+utter implements a deep pretty printer for Go data structures to aid in snapshot creation.
+A comprehensive suite of tests with 100% test coverage is provided to ensure proper functionality.  utter is licensed under the liberal ISC license, so it may be used in open source or commercial projects.

 ## Documentation